Laws on Campervan Speed Limits Explained

 Unless already specified on your V5C (or vehicle logbook), some conversions may result in the need for re-classification.
 This re-classification will impact your maximum speed limit on the road.

-You’ll most likely end up classifying, either officially or “by keeper satisfaction” that you are a ‘motor caravan’.
+You’ll most likely end up classifying, either officially or “by keeper satisfaction” that it is a ‘motor caravan’.
 A motor caravan is then split into two weight categories, including:

 • Vehicles that are not more than 3.05 tonnes maximum unladen weight.